Integralist/integralist.co.uk/content/posts/go-interfaces.md

 The _how_ is not the responsibility of the `process` function, especially if we decide later on that we want to change the implementation from HTTP to GRPC or some other data source.

 Meaning, we need to provide that functionality to the `process` function.
-Let's see what this might look like in practice:
+Let's see what this might look like in practice (this is just a first iteration and so is actually not a great solution, but is _a_ solution):

 ```
 package main